Abhilash-bhat/8---Bit-Computer/Output Register.md

 ### 555 Timer IC

+The 555 timer is configured in astable mode and has a differnt rate than that of the master clock.
+Its main purpose is to sequence through each of the 4 7segment displays.
+And hence the displays display decimal numbers in a sequence.
+This action is controlled by the rate at which the astable multivibrator oscillates.

 ### IC 74LS76

+IC 7476 is a dual JK FlipFlop.
+Cascading the two FlipFlops,  we obtain a 2-bit binary counter.
+The counting speed is determined by the square wave frequency of the astable multivibrator of Output Register module.
+This counter is used to address the 4 7segment displays.
+The counter is 2-bit and hence sequences through 4 unique sequence.

 ### IC 74LS139

+IC 74139 is a dual 2-to-4 line decoder.
+For the distict sequence produced by IC 7476 (JK FF-counter), this IC Outputs one of the 4 lines a Low (IC 74139 is an active LOW IC).
+A common cathode display requires an active LOW signal, which is provided by this IC.

 ### IC 74LS273

+IC 74273 is an 8-bit D register, which stores 8-bit binary value.
+Whenever ,there is a necessity to display decimal numbers, the binary value is pushed to the bus.
+In the subsequent clock cycle, the value from the bus ,gets stored into this D register.
+All the other circuits of this module converts this binary value to the decimal display.

 ### IC 74LS08

+IC 7408 is a quad AND gate.
+It is used as a gate ,for the entry of bus value into the D register.

 ### IC AT28C16

+IC 2816 is a 16k EEPROM (Electrically Erasable Programmable Read Only Memory).
+It contains 16k address locations in which data can be stored.
+Since it is a ROM, data is permanantly stored. i.e. unlike RAM, ROM doesn't loose the data when the power goes off.
+Its electrically erasable, and programmable, hence data in any address can be erased and reprogrammed with a new data.

 ## Working